 3. Mix very well with a spoon.

-5. Add 2 to 3 tablespoons of water in parts.
+5. Add 2 to 3 tablespoons water in parts.

 6. Begin to mix the water with the besan.

 9. Mix again and continue to knead.
-Also add water if required.
-Initially i added 3 tablespoons of water and after adding oil, added 1 tablespoon water.
+Also, add water if required.
+Initially, I added 3 tablespoons water and after adding oil, added 1 tablespoon water.

-So in total I added 4 tablespoons water.
-Depending on the quality of besan, you can add a total of 3 to 4 tablespoons of water.
+So, in total, I added 4 tablespoons water.
+Depending on the quality of besan, you can add a total of 3 to 4 tablespoons water.

 10. Continue to knead till all the water is absorbed.

-11. When the water is absorbed, the stickiness will go away and you will get soft dough.
-So knead till you get a soft smooth dough.
-Cover and keep aside the dough for 30 minutes.
+11. When the water is absorbed, the stickiness will go away and you will get a soft dough.
+So, knead till you get a soft, smooth dough.
+Cover and keep aside for 30 minutes.

 12. After 30 minutes, make small balls from the dough.
 Cover them with a lid or a kitchen towel so that they do not become dry.

 17. Heat oil in a kadai.
-When the oil becomes medium hot, check a small tiny piece of the dough.
+When the oil becomes medium hot, check with a tiny piece of the dough.
 It should gradually come up on top of the oil.

-18. Now reduce the flame to low-medium.
-Add the fafda pieces gently in the oil.
+18. Now, reduce the heat to low-medium and add the Fafda pieces gently in the oil.

 19. Do not overcrowd the kadai.
 Depending on the size of the kadai, you can add 3 to 4 pieces at a time.

-21. When one side is crisp and golden, then with a slotted spoon gently turn over each fafda and continue to fry.
+21. When one side is crisp and golden, with a slotted spoon gently turn over each piece and continue to fry.

 22. Turn over again and fry till crisp.
 Do not fry till too much browned.
 Fafda gets fried quickly, so the frying needs attention.

-23. Remove with a slotted spoon draining excess oil in the kadai itself.
+23. Remove with a slotted spoon, draining excess oil.

-25. Serve fafda warm or at room temperature with papaya sambharo or fafda chutney or Gujarati Kadhi.
+25. Serve Fafda warm or at room temperature with papaya sambharo, fafda chutney or Gujarati kadhi.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.